I hope you enjoy reading the blog post.

 For more inspiration, check out these 4 Tinder profile examples that are proven to get results!

-Tinder search criteria is limited to maximum distance, gender, and age range, all of which can be adjusted in the “discovery settings”.
+Search criteria on the Tinder app are limited to maximum distance, gender, and age range.
+The criteria can all be adjusted in the “discovery" settings.

 You also have the option to hide your profile if you don’t want to be visible to other people.